zer0cache/matic-docs/docs/develop/ethereum-polygon/plasma/eth.md

 #### **Withdraw ETH (3 step process)**

 1. Withdrawal of funds is initiated from Polygon.
-A checkpoint interval of 30 mins(For testnets wait for ~10 minutes) is set, where all the blocks on the Polygon block layer are validated since the last checkpoint.
+A checkpoint interval of 30 mins (for testnets, wait for around 10 minutes) is set, where all the blocks on the Polygon block layer are validated since the last checkpoint.
-2. Once the checkpoint is submitted to the mainchain ERC20 contract, an NFT Exit (ERC721) token is created of equivalent value.
+2. Once the checkpoint is submitted to the main chain ERC20 contract, an NFT Exit (ERC721) token is created of equivalent value.
-3. The withdrawn funds can be claimed back to your ERC20 acccount from the mainchain contract using a process-exit procedure.
+3. The withdrawn funds can be claimed back to your ERC20 acccount from the main chain contract using a process-exit procedure.

 ## Setup Details

----

 ### Configuring Matic SDK

-Install Matic SDK (**_3.0.0)_**
+Install Matic SDK (**_3.0.0_**)

 ```bash
 npm i @maticnetwork/maticjs-plasma